akhileshgupta1982/PowerElectronics-HWR/README.md

 <b>Discipline | <b>Electrical Engineering
 :--|:--|
 <b> Lab | <b> Power Electronics
-<b> Experiment|     <b> 1.(661)To obtain the simulation of single phase half wave controlled rectifier with R and RL load and plot load voltage and load current waveforms.
+<b> Experiment|     <b> 1.
+(REE-661) To obtain the simulation of single phase half wave controlled rectifier with R and RL load and plot load voltage and load current waveforms.

 <h5> About the Lab (Objective) : </h5>Aim: To study the Half Wave Controlled Rectifier with a Resistive Load.
 Objectives: